ZerBea/hcxkeys/README.md

 hcxkeys
 ==============

-Small set of tools to generate hashes and keys for the use with latest hashcat.
-The tools are 100% compatible to hashcat and recommended by hashcat (that means hcxtools 3.6.0 working with hashcat 3.6.0).
+Small set of tools to generate plainmasterkeys (rainbowtables) and hashes for the use with latest hashcat.
+The tools are 100% compatible to hashcat and recommended by hashcat (that means hcxkeys 3.6.0 working with hacxtools 3.6.0 and hashcat 3.6.0).

 Brief description